marchbox/monorail/about/about.md

 ## The author

 My name is Zacky Ma.
 I’m a web developer who enjoys drawing and loves Disney.
-As a web developer, I advocate for inclusive websites that follow the Web Standards, and I prioritize usability, accessibility, performance, maintainability, and localization.
+I’m passionate about Web Standards and Inclusive Design.

 ## The design